Windows 10 deployment scenarios

 Computer replace.
 A replacement of the old machine with a new machine (with user-state migration and an optional full WIM image backup).

+Also called a "bare metal" deployment.
 This scenario occurs when you have a blank machine you need to deploy, or an existing machine you want to wipe and redeploy without needing to preserve any existing data.
 The setup starts from a boot media, using CD, USB, ISO, or Pre-Boot Execution Environment (PXE).
 You can also generate a full offline media that includes all the files needed for a client deployment, allowing you to deploy without having to connect to a central deployment share.
 The target can be a physical computer, a virtual machine, or a Virtual Hard Disk (VHD) running on a physical computer (boot from VHD).

 The deployment process for the new machine scenario is as follows: